Where Can You Get Best Burgers in

 Lucky 13 Bar & Grill (SLC)

-It’s been around for a couple decades and is usually busy for a good reason.
+It’s been around for a couple of decades and is usually busy for a good reason.
 The place routinely lands “best burger in Utah” nods from local outlets.
 It also has fantastic customer reviews.

 Where: 135 West 1300 South, SLC, UT

-The Cotton Bottom (Holladay) - Garlic Legend
+The Cotton Bottom (Holladay)- Garlic Legend

 It still has the same old-style bar vibe.
 The Bar X Group bought it and kept the beloved recipe.
 They also made the hangout bigger and brighter.
 It’s just down the road from where I live.